wubr2000/tensorflow_image_classifier/README.md

-# Image Classifer for Real Estate Photos using Tensorflow
+# Real Estate Image Classifer using Tensorflow

 I followed [this O'Reilly tutorial](https://www.oreilly.com/learning/tensorflow-for-poets) to train an image classifier for real estate photos using Tensorflow.